outpaddling/cut-and-run/README.md

 # cut-and-run
-C program to split a file into chunks and feed them to parallel processes
+Cut-and-run is a C program that splits a text file into chunks and feeds them to parallel processes using OpenMP threads to read each segment of the file in parallel.